 From Web-based video to scientific and medical images, "unstructured" data is fast becoming the primary data type of the 21st century.
-As data patterns change, the NAS systems that store files and other unstructured data
+As data patterns change, the NAS systems that store files and other unstructured data are also evolving.

 Market research firm IDC projects a 61.7% compound annual growth rate (CAGR) for unstructured data in traditional data centers from 2008 to 2012 vs. a CAGR of 21.8% for transactional data.

 Another storage industry analyst firm, Milford, Mass.-based Enterprise Strategy Group, identified this growth as the primary problem CIOs and storage managers must contend with in 2010.
 "Unstructured data growth shows no signs of abating," wrote senior analyst Terri McClure in a research paper titled Unstructured data in 2010: Trends to Watch.
 "It will make up the bulk of data growth in the data center in 2010, driving IT to take a long hard look at unified storage platforms, scale-out NAS, and cloud storage services to alleviate the strain."

 High-end NAS: Performance and data reduction in primary NAS storage